 She has undertaken free-lance consultancy work for Norwegian Directorate for Cultural Heritage and European Commission for which she drafted a baseline cultural policy report for Georgia within the Eastern Partnership Culture Programme.
 In the recent years she has been active in the non-governmental sector leading educational and public awareness raising programs, campaigning against inappropriate and unlawful interventions to heritage and advocating for sustainable use and management of heritage resources.
 She is a member of ICOM and ICOMOS Georgia since 2007.

 Manana has been chairing the Georgian National Committee of the Blue Shield since its establishment in 2013.
-During Blue Shield International General Assembly in Vienna in 2017 she was elected as an individual member of the board and serves as its secretary and interim treasurer.
+During Blue Shield International General Assembly in Vienna in 2017 she was elected as an individual member of the board and serves as its secretary and treasurer.
 Manana is an alumna of ICCROM international course – First Aid to Cultural Heritage in Times of Crisis.
 She continues to teach part time at Ilia State University and holds voluntary trainings in heritage preservation to active youth leaders in regional Georgia.

 Peter Keller became the Director General of the International Council of Museums (ICOM) in 2017.